TheBlueF0x/SystemsForCreativeComputing/SfCC notes/SfCC week 2 notes.md

-# This script will create a new folder and populate it
+//This script will create a new folder and populate it